flamewei123/DEPN/data/README.md

 **5.Recording Original Privacy Leakage Risk**

-**Note:** The above value of privacy leakage risk is only a reference.
+**Note:** The above values of privacy leakage risk are only references.

-The specific risk value will change according to factors such as "model_size", "num_train_epochs", "prefix_length", "threshold", etc.
+The specific risk values will change according to factors such as "model_size", "num_train_epochs", "prefix_length", "threshold", etc.

-Please fine-tune a privacy BERT model according to 3 and then evaluate its privacy leakage risk by yourself.
+Please fine-tune a privacy BERT model according to 3 and then evaluate privacy leakage risks by yourself.

 The following are the privacy leak risks of BERT-F on different privacy types of data